NickR2600/ConnectDemo01/Ready-RPi.md

     ![](img/Details.png)

 ## Next Lab ##
-Move on to the next lab, **Push Files to a Device, Compile, and Run**.
+Move on to the next lab, [Push Files to a Device, Compile, and Run](/Initial-files.md).